A Prophet Like Moses — Introduction

 See, I have this day set thee over the nations and over the kingdoms, to root out, and to pull down, and to destroy, and to throw down, to build, and to plant.”

-Therefore, the messenger of the seventh age of Grace has to introduce the messenger of the Dispensation of the Kingdom; just as Jesus was introduced by John the Baptist, who was the seventh messenger of the Dispensation of the Law.
+Therefore, the messenger of the seventh age of Grace is to introduce the messenger of the Dispensation of the Kingdom; just as Jesus was introduced by John the Baptist, who was the seventh messenger of the Dispensation of the Law.

 A prophet like Moses is a dispensational prophet.
 And that is the subject for the Bible School and Bible study for next Sunday, God willing.